 It’s vital for actors in disparate and far away locations to be able to act in a concerted manner.
 It is simple to generate security artifacts such as the Security Risk Catalog, Business Risk Model, Security Organization Model in iServer, but what really makes it stand out is how easy it is to share this information.
 The platfrom’s communication modules – HTML Publisher and Portal – make these deliverables quickly available to all relevant stakeholders.

 How do I track the progress and maturity of my security architecture?

 iServer’s information security dashboard provides a way to track the progress over time across the security architecture and processes. iServer’s IT Portfolio Management capabilities enable the organization to have an integrated reporting, analysis and decision making capability for security-related activities.
-Live security information can be viewed to support IT investment decisions across all domains, and performance can be measured against specific strategic objectives. iServer consolidates and centralizes enterprise security information within a central repository, increasing accuracy and ensuring templates are updated.
+Live security information can be viewed to support IT investment decisions across all domains, and performance can be measured against specific strategic objectives. iServer consolidates and centralizes enterprise security information integrated within a central repository, increasing accuracy and ensuring templates are updated.